MI2CAST/MI2CAST/docs/micast_guideline.md

 Four levels are defined:
 - CAUSALITY reflects the core of a causal statement showing the causality, the mandatory layer of information
 - CONDITION reflects the constraints under which the causal statement is applied or has been observed
-- QUALITY provides details about the assessment of the causal statement
+- CONFIDENCE provides details about the assessment of the causal statement
 - SUPPORTING DATA indicate additional information that provides mechanistic details.

 Each level defines specific terms that will be detailed in the sections below.
 For each term, recommendations on ontologies and controlled vocabularies to use are suggested.
 We strongly advise to follow the recommendations.